State Drug Charges

 "Thousand Foot" and "500 Foot" Charges - Selling drugs within 1,000 feet of school property is a third degree offense.
 Selling drugs within 500 feet of a public housing project, public park, or other public building is a second degree offense.

 If the drugs can be suppressed because the police failed to follow proper procedure, the case may be dismissed or the charges may be greatly reduced.
 Generally speaking, it is easier to suppress drugs that were seized without a search warrant.
 It is more difficult, but not impossible, to suppress drugs in cases involving search warrants.
-Every case has to be evaluated on its own unique facts to determine whether there is a viable motion to suppress drugs seized by law enforcement.6.
-Will I lose my driver's license?
+Every case has to be evaluated on its own unique facts to determine whether there is a viable motion to suppress drugs seized by law enforcement.
+An experienced New drug crimes lawyer in New Jersey can analyze your discovery materials and determine whether you can take advantage of a motion to suppress some or all of the evidence against you.6.
+Will I Lose My Driver's License?

 Not necessarily.
 Generally speaking, drug cases can result in a minimum 6-month license suspension.
 However, depending upon the facts of the case, defense counsel can seek a hardship exception from the court.

 This is a very brief discussion of some of the more obvious laws and issues that arise in narcotics cases in New Jersey.
+James S. Friedman, Esq., is a drug crimes lawyer centrally based in New Brunswick, New Jersey who represents defendants charged with drug crimes in all New Jersey courts.
 To learn more about the specifics of your case, as well as your options and defense strategy, speak to an attorney that handles drug cases in every New Jersey state court, in the New York City criminal courts, and in the United States District Court in New Jersey and New York.
 Contact us to schedule a consultation.